Blendify/blender-manual/blender_docs/manual/compositing/types/filter/pixelate.rst

 .. note::

-   You can use :kbd:`Alt V` and :kbd:`V` to zoom the backdrop in and out respectively.
+   You can use :kbd:`Alt-V` and :kbd:`V` to zoom the backdrop in and out respectively.

 .. figure:: /images/composite_node_filter_pixelate.png